9th International Workshop on Recovering 6D Object Pose (R6D)

 We invite paper submissions about unpublished work.
 If accepted, the papers will be published in the ECCV workshop proceedings and presented at the workshop.

-The papers must have 4–8 pages, follow the format of the main conference (with exception of the number of pages) and be submitted to the CMT system (link TBD).
+The papers must have 4–14 pages (additional pages containing only cited references are allowed), follow the format of the main conference (with exception of the number of pages and the submission system) and be submitted to the CMT system.

 The covered topics include but are not limited to: